-The unconstrained Gauss variational problem is that of minimizing the Gauss functional over an affine cone of all (signed) Borel measures $\nu = \nu^1 - \nu^2$ of finite Riesz energy, where ν^i , i = 1, 2, is nonnegative, supported by Γ_i , and satisfies some normalizing assumption for i = 1, 2.
-As has been proved in [18, Theorems 5.1, 7.1], under some additional assumptions, this problem can be reformulated as a minimization problem over the corresponding cone of surface distributions belonging to the Sobolev-Slobodetski space $H^{-\varepsilon/2}(\Gamma)$, where $\varepsilon := \alpha - 1$ and $\Gamma := \Gamma_1 \cup \Gamma_2$.
-It is clear that a corresponding equivalent formulation is also valid if, in addition to the aforementioned requirements, the admissible measures on Γ_1 and Γ_2 are constrained from above as in [39, 40, 42, 43] (exactly such a problem is called constrained).
-Thus, problems of these kinds can be solved numerically by employing fast boundary integral equation methods in combination with a projected gradient method to compute the solution.
-This approach has been proposed and studied in a series of articles [17, 18, 30] which are concerned with the development of efficient solution techniques for the unconstrained Gauss variational problem relative to the Riesz (in particular, Newtonian) kernel.
+The unconstrained Gauss variational problem is that of minimizing the Gauss functional over an affine cone of all (signed) Borel measures $\nu = \nu^1 - \nu^2$ of finite Riesz energy, where ν^i , i = 1, 2, are non-negative, supported by Γ_i , i = 1, 2, respectively, and satisfy some normalizing assumptions.
+As has been proved in [17, Theorems 5.1, 7.1, under some additional assumptions it can alternatively be formulated as a minimum problem over the corresponding cone of surface distributions belonging to the Sobolev-Slobodetski space $H^{-\varepsilon/2}(\Gamma)$, where $\varepsilon := \alpha - 1$ and $\Gamma := \Gamma_1 \cup \Gamma_2$.
+It is clear that a corresponding equivalent formulation is also valid if, in addition to the above-mentioned requirements, the admissible measures on Γ_1 and Γ_2 are constrained from above as in [36, 37, 39, 40] (exactly such a problem is called the constrained one).
+Then, both the problems can be solved numerically by employing fast boundary integral equation methods in combination with a projected gradient method to compute the solution.
+This approach has been proposed and studied in a series of articles [16, 17, 27] which are concerned with the development of efficient solution techniques for the unconstrained Gauss variational problem relative to the Riesz (in particular, Newtonian) kernel.

-Unfortunately, as observed in [17, 30], the convergence of the projected gradient method is extremely slow.
+Unfortunately, as observed in [16, 27], the convergence of the projected gradient method is extremely slow.
 Indeed, it constitutes the bottleneck of the existing numerical method.
-In the present article, we therefore employ the primal-dual active set strategy for the solution of the aforementioned minimization problems.
-It can be reinterpreted as a semi-smooth Newton method and converges thus superlinearly, see [6, 22, 24, 28] and references cited therein.
-In particular, this enables us to treat the constrained problem as well.
-In this case the density is not only nonnegative, but also less than a given upper threshold (compare with [17, 18, 30]).
+In the present article, we therefore employ the primal-dual active set strategy for the solution of the above-mentioned minimization problems.
+It can be reinterpreted as a semi-smooth Newton method and converges thus superlinearly, see [6, 19, 21, 25] and the references therein.
+In particular, this enables us to treat the constrained problem as well, i.e. with the density not only non-negative, but also less than a given upper threshold (compare with [16, 17, 27]).
 By numerical examples we demonstrate that the active set strategy indeed drastically reduces the number of iterations which are required to compute the minimizing density.

 The rest of this article is organized as follows.
-In Section 2, we precisely state the unconstrained and constrained Gauss variational problem relative to the Riesz kernel.
+In Section 2 we precisely state the unconstrained and constrained Gauss variational problems relative to the Riesz kernel.
 Then, in Section 3, the sought density is discretized by piecewise constant ansatz functions.
 The particular active set strategy for the iterative solution of the optimization problem is introduced in Section 4.
 Numerical results are presented in Section 5 for a single boundary manifold, as well as for two boundary manifolds immersed into \mathbb{R}^3 .
 Finally, in Section 6, we state concluding remarks.